-Expectations for Mom’s Silent Workload is Exhausting
+Expectations for Mom’s Silent Workload are Exhausting

 Don’t get me wrong.
 I’m not complaining about the chaos that is parenting.
-But what is emotionally exhausting is the expectation that I am the only one who can do just about everything.
+However, what is emotionally exhausting is the expectation that I am the only one who can do almost everything.
 For example, I’m finally getting a chance to wrap up this article, not at my desk or during the time I scheduled to finish my work.
 No. I am sitting in one of those uncomfortable, round, backless chairs at my kid’s dental appointment, trying to balance my PC on one knee while jumping back and forth between this office and my other kiddo’s appointment in ortho down the hall.

 So, why don’t I work on it when I get home?
 Because after the appointments, I go home to make dinner and help with homework.
 And after that, there’s wrangling kids into the shower, loading the dishwasher, and trying for the third time this week to actually fold the baskets of laundry we’ve been living out of.
 And, of course, I can’t forget that soccer starts again next week.
 Oh, and how could I forget the playdates need to be arranged during summer break?
 The mental checklist of what needs to be done, what our family has coming up, and what I put off until tomorrow is draining.
 Seriously – there isn’t enough coffee in the world.

 It’s exhausting.
 And it seems like the older my kids get, the more chaotic life becomes.
 So, what’s a mom to do?
 Lean on my spouse?
 Empower my kids to take more responsibility?
-Yeah, well, it’s all good in theory.
+Yeah, well, that’s all good in theory.
 But the actual execution is an entirely different ball game.
 As any mom knows, you can leave everyone to fend for themselves, but it creates more work for you in the long run.

 What’s more, on top of feeling run down and burnt out from mom’s silent workload, it feels like I’m the only one who struggles.
 Do other moms feel like they are about to lose their minds each time they run late to an appointment?
 Do they feel the overwhelming guilt that comes with having to say no again and again because they don’t have one ounce of energy left?
 I love being a mom to these kids, but that love doesn’t make me superhuman.